 Here the debate is more quickly settled, Saffiano is more scratch resistant than real leather.
 Even though leather is strong, it will never endure a scratch as well as leather with a crosshatch pattern.
 Also, scratches tend to be less visible on Saffiano which is a nice bonus.
 Imitation leathers are also quite sensitive to scratches, even more so than real leather which is often much more resistant.

 Just as with scratch resistance, Saffiano leather easily wins out over real leather.
 Saffiano is not completely waterproof, but you will have no problem in the rain.
 Genuine leather can take a little water but must be dried properly afterwards.
 Also, if it gets too wet, this damage can remain.

 You can always waterproof your leather but this requires more rigorous maintenance and the waterproofing does not last forever.
 Faux leather excels in this area, unlike leather which is porous, faux leather is smooth, water is less of a problem.

 As you know by now, real leather is porous, which is a disadvantage for humidity, but it's great for breathability.
-Breathability helps to wick away moisture and reduce the growth of bacteria and moulds that often cause bad odours.
+Breathability helps to wick away moisture and reduce the growth of bacteria and molds that often cause bad odors.
 The more layers you add, the less breathable a leather is, leather wins out relatively easily over Saffiano leather and faux leathers.

 Saffiano leathers made of real leather are therefore more breathable than those made of fake leather, but the coating masks a large part of the breathability.